 All you have to follow is the one ticker each month.

-And here’s the best part with this strategy... the time it takes to implement my One Ticker strategy is so minimal...
+And here’s the best part of this strategy... the time it takes to implement my One-Ticker Payouts strategy is so minimal...

 That you get all the time in the world to enjoy life... the way you want!
 Imagine making one quick trade during lunch on a Monday and moving on with your week.
 No one should have to live their life chained to the news or some stock scanner.
 Host: Making money during lunch...
 I can get behind that!

-Nate: Remember... this Earnings Payout Surge phenomena that I base my strategy off of has been studied by researchers from Harvard, The Fed, the SEC and many others.
+Nate: Remember... this Earnings Profit Surge phenomenon that I base my strategy off of has been studied by researchers from Harvard, the Fed, the SEC and many others.

 Host: And you’re doing all of this by ignoring 8,251 of the 8,252 publicly traded stocks.

 Nate: That’s right.
-The beauty of only focusing on one stock each month, is it doesn’t matter what the rest of the market is doing.
+The beauty of only focusing on one stock each month is it doesn’t matter what the rest of the market is doing.

-“What happens when the market crashes?”
+“What Happens When the Market Crashes?”